Nickelodeon Streak: History

 From 1933 to 2010, the ride was known simply as Roller Coaster.
 After Nickelodeon Land was announced in 2010, the coaster was renamed and rethemed to Nickelodeon Streak.
 It is the second-tallest of the four wooden coasters at Pleasure Beach Resort, standing at 19 metres (61 ft) tall.
 It is 699 metres (2,293 ft) long, and has top speeds of 56 km/h (35 mph).
 It subjects riders to a maximum of 3 Gs.
 A full ride experience on Nickelodeon Streak lasts approximately one minute and 44 seconds.

-A train from Velvet Coaster was once be featured on display in the station of Roller Coaster.
+A train from Velvet Coaster was once featured on display in the station of Roller Coaster.

 Nickelodeon Streak has a single train with three cars, seating eight riders per car in four rows of two, for a total of 24 riders per train.
 Until 2005, the train had no proper restraints, featuring only a grab bar.
 From 2006 onwards, the train has featured lap bars.